-Specifically, as is illustrated in Figure XX, respondents were significantly less likely to purchase the Luxe brand in the future if the problem they experienced was the firm’s fault and their customer service representative was unaligned with the brand (M = 4.565), when compared to all of the other three conditions (MFirmfault, employee aligned = 5.11; MCustomerfault, employee aligned = 5.28; MCustomer fault, employee unaligned = 5.43).
+Specifically, as is illustrated in Figure 1, respondents were significantly less likely to purchase the Luxe brand in the future if the problem they experienced was the firm’s fault and their customer service representative was unaligned with the brand (M = 4.57), when compared to all of the other three conditions (MFirmfault, employee aligned = 5.11; MCustomerfault, employee aligned = 5.28; MCustomer fault, employee unaligned = 5.43).
 Purchase intention levels were the same across the three other conditions.
 These findings are thus consistent with H2 which argued that brand-employee misalignment would exacerbate the impact of firm mistakes on customer purchase intentions.
 Finally, it is worth noting that the control variable, firm brand personality, had a significant effect on subject’s purchase intentions (p<.01), such that those who perceived the brand to be more sophisticated were more likely to purchase the brand in the future.

+Figure 1